-I once subbed in a classroom where the teacher’s lesson plans consisted of a handwritten piece of paper that listed the time and a subject (i.e. 8:30-9:30 math, 9:30-10:00 writing).
+I once subbed in a classroom where the substitute teacher plans consisted of a handwritten piece of paper that listed the time and a subject (i.e. 8:30-9:30 math, 9:30-10:00 writing).
 Needless to say, it was less than helpful and inspired me to write very detailed sub plans.
 You never want to leave your sub and students in this position!
 Read below to get tips and ideas for how to write substitute teacher plans for your elementary classroom and be sure to download the free guide for how to plan for a substitute teacher!

 - Open a word processing program on your computer.